 2. Q: I am planning to start my own CPA firm.
 What Board requirements must I meet?

-Forms may be downloaded from our website.
-If you perform attest work (audits, reviews, compilations, attestation engagements), you need the initial firm registration application.
-If you do not perform attest work, you need the initial firm registration application and the peer review exemption form.
+If you perform attest work (audits, reviews, compilations, attestation engagements), you need to apply as a peer review firm.
+If you do not perform attest work, you need to apply as a tax/consulting firm.